 Are you a beauty business owner?
 Why not team up with the best hairdressers in town?
 Not only will the combined prize be more enticing, but you may gain some new clients.

 Mother’s Day salon selfie contest:

 Pressed for time?
 Fancy something quick and easy?

 How about a mum and daughter selfie competition?
 Perfect for Mother’s Day.

-Online promotional offers for Mother’s Day
+Online salon promotional offers for Mother’s Day

 Always offer added value not discounts.

-Urban Retreat lose brownie points by not being clear about the offer’s terms and conditions.
+BUT Urban Retreat lose marketing points by not being clear about the offer’s terms and conditions.
 Is it only available on Mothering Sunday itself?
 If not, when?
 I can see someone being disappointed here when they call to book.
 So, if you fancy using this as a base for an offer, be clear about the Ts and Cs.